 Dr. Babler currently serves as Professor of Counseling and the Director of the Walsh Counseling Center at Southwestern and holds the Warren C. Hultgren Chair of Ministerial Counseling.
 He has taught at Southwestern since 1993.
 He teaches courses within the MABC and PhD programs to train Southern Baptist leaders for the ministry of biblical counseling in the church.
-In association with Drs.
-David Penley and Frank Catanzaro, Dr. Babler equips churches and individuals for the work of biblical counseling by conducting intensive training programs in biblical counseling on the Southwestern campus and at churches in the United States.
+Dr. Babler equips churches and individuals for the work of biblical counseling by conducting intensive training programs in biblical counseling on the Southwestern campus and at churches in the United States.
 He also has taught biblical counseling in churches in other countries.

 Dr. Babler’s past experiences in ministry inform his current practice and teaching.
-He has been active in the fire service for over 15 years both as a firefighter and chaplain.
-He retired as fire chief and currently serves as Vice President of the Texas Corps of Fire Chaplains and as a Board Member of the Texas Line of Duty Death Task Force.
-For many years he was involved in leadership roles in raceway ministry at Texas Motor Speedway including the founding and training of chaplains at TMS.
-Prior to coming to Southwestern he served in hospice, as an administrator at a children’s home, in inner-city missions, and as an Associate Pastor and in youth ministry.
+He has been active in the emergency services for over 18 years serving as a fire chaplain and volunteer firefighter as well as a police chaplain and reserve police officer.
+He also serves as a Board Member and the Response Coordinator of the Texas Line of Duty Death Task Force.
+Prior to coming to Southwestern he served in hospice, as an administrator and counselor at a children’s home, in inner-city missions, and as an Associate Pastor and in youth ministry.